Skip to main content Skip to search Skip to main navigation

 Extremely robust, MIL-STD certified touch monitors specially designed for defense applications

-Professionally used touchscreens are expected to be robust, durable, have a long life and be highly reliable.
-Therefore, when selecting a touchscreen, attention is paid to
+Professionally used touchscreens are expected to be robust, durable, long-lasting and highly reliable.
+Therefore, when selecting a touchscreen, consider:

-• the appropriate IP protection class against dust and moisture,
+• the appropriate IP protection rating against dust and moisture,

 Technical aspects: